• Skip to primary navigation

 Mixed butter swim biscuit dough in a glass bowl with a wooden spoon.

-Now place 9 spoonfuls of biscuit dough into the pool of butter, aka butter bath.
+Now place 9 spoonfuls of biscuit batter into the pan of melted butter, aka butter bath.
 I place 3 rows of 3.
 This makes it easier for the butter to get in between the biscuits.
-Alternatively, you can just place all of the dough into the butter and create one ginormous biscuit.
-You can later cut that biscuit into however many biscuits you would like.
+Alternatively, you can just place all of the batter into the butter and create one ginormous biscuit.
+You can later cut that biscuit with a sharp knife or bench scraper into however many biscuits you would like.

 Unbaked biscuit dough in a white ceramic baking dish.